University of South Florida St. Petersburg

 On July 2, the NOAA WP-3D Orion “Miss Piggy” flew into the eye of Cat 5 Hurricane Beryl.
 Photo taken by Lt.
 Cmdr.
 Kevin Doremus, NOAA Corps.

-Students join hurricane hunters as they prepare for historic Hurricane Beryl mission
+Students join hurricane hunters as they prepared for historic Hurricane Beryl mission

 By Sarah Sell, University Communications and Marketing